 - Account takeover — password reuse and social engineering bypass any VPN

-- Destination logging — a VPN hides traffic from your ISP, but logging into Google still records your activity in Google's systems
+- Destination logging — a VPN hides your IP from your ISP, but logging into Google still records your activity in Google's systems

 Does a VPN Make You Anonymous?